torvalds/linux/Documentation/driver-api/gpio/legacy-boards.rst

 When using software nodes to describe GPIO connections, the following requirements must be met for the GPIO core to correctly resolve the reference:

-1.  **The GPIO controller's software node "name" must match the controller's "label".** The gpiolib core uses this name to find the corresponding struct gpio_chip at runtime.
+1.  **The GPIO controller's software node must be registered and attached to the controller's ``struct device`` either as its primary or secondary firmware node.** The gpiolib core uses the address of the firmware node to find the corresponding ``struct gpio_chip`` at runtime.
-    This software node has to be registered, but need not be attached to the device representing the GPIO controller that is providing the GPIO in question.
-It may be left as a "free floating" node.

 2.  **The GPIO property must be a reference.** The ``PROPERTY_ENTRY_GPIO()`` macro handles this as it is an alias for ``PROPERTY_ENTRY_REF()``.